-Financial policies are reviewed annually to determine if amendments or inclusions are necessary.
-The court manager drafts the amendments and additions for presentation to the judges for adoption.
+Financial policies should be reviewed on a regular periodic basis, at least once annually, to determine if amendments are necessary.
+The court manager drafts the amendments for presentation to the governing body.

 Activity Seven - Financial Policy Development: Participants will brainstorm what important financial policies are necessary for a court manager.